-I also agree that the hours of operation, Tuition and Equipment and Book fees are also subject to change with

-STUDENT SIGNATURE DATE - STUDENT INFORMATION RELEA SE SIGNATURE PAGE: - I,, and Cosmetology to release any information in my file to an Accredit parent/legal guardian if student is a minor.
-I further understand and to a collection or legal agency retained by the College in the event the between myself and the College. agree that my personal information may b ncy or e released Student Signature Date Parent Signature (if student is a minor) Date Admission Officer Signature Date
+I also agree that the hours of operation, Tuition and Equipment and Book fees are also subject to change with on the Equipment and Book lists in force at the time of my en DATE STUDENT INFORMATION RELEA ASE SI GNATURE PAG E: l, and Cosmetology to release any information in my file to an Accred parent/legal guardian if student is a minor.
+I further understand an to a collection or legal agency retained by the College in the event between myself and the College. diting ager d agree th at my personal informa State agency or tion may be released Student Signature - Date Parent Signature (if student is a minor) - Date